Hippocampome-Org/hco_dev_docs/docs/oblomem/nm4cstp.md

 sim.setNM4STP(MEC_LII_Stellate, u, tau_u, tau_x);
 ```

+More details about the setNM4STP function is [here](https://uci-carl.github.io/CARLsim6/classCARLsim.html#aac61df1a82373e89549e608b78557b82)
+<br>More details about the setNeuromodulator function is [here](https://uci-carl.github.io/CARLsim6/classCARLsim.html#a88198ca833c0d254d5e7d75d2c8ee4fb)

 ## Programming design

 Code was added to snn_gpu_module.cu and /carlsim/CMakeLists.txt to enable this function.
 The code in CMakeLists.txt had the flag CARLSIM_CSTP_NM added.
 In snn_gpu_module.cu, code is included where if the CARLSIM_CSTP_NM flag is true then nm4cstp is enabled.